DotCamp/ultimate-blocks-legacy/readme.txt

 * FIX: Button (Improved) breaks when select empty icon.
 * FIX: Table of content not getting nested toggle content block.
 * NEW: Alignment control for the filter buttons in content filter block.
+* NEW: Icon Option for individual list item in styled list block.

 = 3.1.6 =